dsyang1219/stormshield/README.md

 **Web → Device (writes):**
 - `S=<int>` sets the logistic boundary so that `p=0.5` at `score=S`.
 - `buzz` triggers a short actuator test.

+### ESP32 ↔ Web app compatibility
+- The firmware advertises the `cda3…e5ad` service and `79e3…1493` characteristic; the web app first tries that pair and then falls back to a secondary pair for future firmware.
+No code changes are needed for a stock ESP32 flash.
+- Telemetry is sent as ASCII `d=…,v=…,score=…,p=…` lines.
+The web app accepts that format and a legacy `D<dist>,S<speed>` format, computing a local logistic `p` if the firmware omits it.
+- Slider/preset changes in the web app write both `S=<int>` (text) and a single-byte threshold, and the firmware accepts either `S=<int>` or a bare integer for S. The “Test Buzz” button sends the `buzz` command the firmware listens for.

 ## Risk Scoring (on firmware)
 ```